Pleasure Cove

 Pleasure Cove is a 1979 television film directed by Bruce Bilson and starring singer Tom Jones in his acting debut alongside Constance Forslund, Melody Anderson, Jerry Lacy, David Hasselhoff and Tanya Roberts.
 The film was intended to be a pilot for a potential television series to cash in on the popularity of series like Fantasy Island and Love Boat but was not picked up.
 It aired on NBC on January 3, 1979.

 Plot

-The movie follows the lives of staff and guests in a holiday island resort named Pleasure Cove.
-Raymond Gordon is the leading protagonist (Tom Jones) playing a suave conman hiding in disguise at the resort run by manager Kim Parker (Constance Forslund) with whom he falls in love.
+The film follows the lives of staff and guests in a holiday island resort named Pleasure Cove.
+Raymond Gordon (Tom Jones) is a suave conman hiding in disguise at the resort run by manager Kim Parker (Constance Forslund) with whom he falls in love.